-Irish soda bread is a staple in Irish homes.
-This simple yet delicious bread is easy to make and full of flavor.
-All you really need is a few basic ingredients: salt, flour, baking soda and buttermilk.
-The "trick" to achieving a perfect texture is not to over knead it, as this will make it tough, ugh not good!
+This easy Irish soda bread recipe stays true to its roots while delivering reliable, delicious results every time. ll you really need is a few basic ingredients: salt, flour, baking soda, and buttermilk.
+The "trick" to achieving a perfect texture is not to over-knead it, as this will make it tough, ugh not good!

-Experts such as Rory O'Connell from the Ballymaloe Cookery School, insist that this is not authentic.
+Experts such as Rory O'Connell from the Ballymaloe Cookery School insist that this is not authentic.
 The reason?
-Dried fruits would have been a luxury items and by no means accessible to the general population.
+Dried fruits would have been a luxury item and by no means accessible to the general population.

 In the beginning, Irish soda bread was made in a vessel called a "bastible", similar to a Dutch oven; and hung over an open fire.
 Coals were also set on the top so the bread would cook more evenly on the top and the bottom.
 Before baking, a cross is made with a sharp knife on the top of the loaf.
 Why?
 Well, the reason is mainly scientific.
 The cruciform pattern allows the heat to penetrate the bread more thoroughly thus assisting the cooking process.
 On a more superstitious note, there is a saying in Ireland, that the cross on the bread is "to let the devil out".
 However, in a predominantly Catholic country, the cross takes on added religious symbolism.

-- Preheat your oven to 425°F and gather all your ingredients.
-You only need a few: buttermilk, flour, salt, baking soda and I like to brush a little olive oil on the top just before baking.
-Although the olive oil is not traditional I like the rich look it gives to a baked loaf.
+- Step 1: Preheat your oven to 425°F and gather all your ingredients.
+You only need a few: buttermilk, flour, salt, baking soda, and I like to brush a little olive oil on the top just before baking.
+Although the olive oil is not traditional, I like the rich look it gives to a baked loaf.

-- Mix together the salt and baking soda and add this to the flour.
+- Step 2: Mix together the salt and baking soda and add this to the flour.

-- Sift the flour, salt and baking soda mixture into a large bowl.
+- Step 3: Sift the flour, salt, and baking soda mixture into a large bowl.

-- I like to further stir the mixture with a fork to be sure the salt and baking soda are evenly distributed.
-Once fully combined make a well in the middle of the flour and pour on most of the buttermilk.
+- Step 4: I like to further stir the mixture with a fork to be sure the salt and baking soda are evenly distributed.
+Once fully combined, make a well in the middle of the flour and pour on most of the buttermilk.

-- Knead to further combine the dough on a floured surface and then form the dough into a circle.
+- Step 6: Knead the dough on a floured surface and then form the dough into a circle.
 The dough should be approximately 8 inches across and about 2 inches tall.
 Cut a cross about 1 inch deep in the top of the dough.

-- Brush the loaf with a little olive oil on top.
+- Step 7: Brush the loaf with a little olive oil on top.

-- Bake for 25-30 minutes until golden brown and you get a hollow sound when you tap on the bottom.
+- Step 8: Bake for 25-30 minutes until golden brown, and you hear a hollow sound when you tap on the bottom.

 Frequently Asked Questions

-- What if I don't have buttermilk?
 You can quickly and easily make buttermilk from whole milk or 2% milk.
-Add 1 Tbsp of fresh squeezed lemon juice or distilled white vinegar to 1 cup of milk.
+Add 1 tablespoon of fresh-squeezed lemon juice or distilled white vinegar to 1 cup of milk.
 Let this sit at room temperature for 5-10 minutes to curdle.
-This recipe calls for 1 and ¼ cup buttermilk so use 1 Tbsp plus 1 tsp in 1 and ¼ cups of milk.
+This recipe calls for 1 and ¼ cup buttermilk, so use 1 tablespoon plus 1 teaspoon in 1 and ¼ cups of milk.

-Irish Soda Bread Recipe - Step by Step
+Irish Soda Bread Recipe - Traditional and Easy

 Ingredients